-3. Territorial Seed Company.
-This is our other, larger, local nursery.
-They actually have a store about 20 minutes south of us that I try to get to in order to save on the shipping.
+This catalog is from our other, larger, local nursery.
+They actually have a store about 10 minutes south of us that I try to get to in order to save on the shipping.
 Even if you don’t plan to order from them, I encourage you to get the catalog because it has the most detailed seed-starting and growing information of any catalog out there.

 Every year I order at least some tomatoes from them because I want the varieties that have proven themselves in our climate: